IIHTDevelopers/Yaksha-React-Hooks-User-Registration-Details/Commands-Readme.txt

 	npm run test -> to run all test cases.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min

-* You may also run “npm run test” while developing the solution to re-factor the code to pass the test-cases.
+* You may also run “npm run jest” while developing the solution to re-factor the code to pass the test-cases.